red-collar-official/flutter_kore/packages/umvvm/doc/apis.md

 }
 ```

-Here for example we created class with static methods but this can be done with custom <b>MvvmInstance</b>.
+Here, for example, we created a class with static methods, but this can be done with a custom `MvvmInstance`.

-More info about custom mvvm instances can be found [here](./custom_instances.md).
+More info about custom MVVM instances can be found [here](https://./custom_instances.md).

-After you initialized all request fields you can use it as follows:
+After you initialize all request fields, you can use it as follows:

 ```dart

 Future<void> loadPosts(int offset, int limit, {bool refresh = false}) async {
     updateState(state.copyWith(posts: LoadingData()));